18 Blogging Tools For Beginners

 2. WordPress

-This next one is one of the most important blogging tools for beginners.
-WordPress s a blogging platform that a lot of us bloggers use.
-After you get your hosting and domain taken care of, you should add the WordPress software to your blog.
+This next one is one of the most essential blogging tools for beginners.
+WordPress is a blogging platform that a lot of us bloggers use.
+After you take care of your hosting and domain, you should add the WordPress software to your blog.
 WordPress is straightforward to use.
 It has hundreds of themes for you to choose from.
 The themes are user-friendly.

 3. Grammarly

 Grammarly is a free plugin that automatically identifies and corrects common grammatical errors in your writing.
-This plugin works great for times when you’re typing out an article or even a tweet, as it scans your writing for spelling and grammar errors and plagiarism.
+This plugin works great when you’re typing out an article or a Tweet, as it scans your writing for spelling and grammar errors and plagiarism.

 Grammarly has a free and premium account, which is relatively inexpensive.
 If you’re not a grammar expert, it’s worth using.